Radiant Cut vs Cushion Cut: Key Differences & What to Know Before You Buy

 Radiant Cut – Pros:

-Appears larger per carat
+• Appears larger per carat due to wider table surface

 Radiant Cut – Cons:

-Shows color more easily
+• Shows color more easily — requires H color or higher

-Slightly higher price in some cases
+• Slightly higher price point in some markets

 Cushion Cut – Pros:

-Great value option
+• Great value option — more affordable per carat

 Cushion Cut – Cons: